Judgement of Solomon: The women's characters

+Église Saint-Gervais-Saint-Protais (shade "jugement de Salomon", detail) - Paris 5e.

 Like many other women in the Hebrew Bible, the two women in this story are anonymous.
 It is speculated their names have not been mentioned so that they would not overshadow Solomon's wisdom, which is the main theme of the story.
 The women seem to be poor.
 They live alone in a shared residence, without servants.
 The women have been determined to be prostitutes.
 As prostitutes, they lack male patronage and have to take care of themselves in a patriarchal society.

 The women's designation as prostitutes is necessary as background to the plot.
 It clarifies why the women live alone, gave birth alone and were alone during the alleged switch of the babies.
 The lack of witnesses seems to create a legal impasse that only the wise king can solve.
 It also clarifies why the women are not represented by their husbands, as is customary in biblical society.
 Solomon is depicted as a king accessible to all of his subjects, even those in the margins of society.
 The women's designation as prostitutes links the story to the common biblical theme of God as the protector of the weak, "A father to the fatherless, a defender of widows" (Psalms 68:5).
 Prostitutes in biblical society are considered functional widows, for they have no male patron to represent them in court and their sons are considered fatherless.
 They also bear similarity to the proselyte who is sometimes mentioned in the Hebrew Bible with the widow and the fatherless, in that they are socially marginalized and deprived of the right to advocacy.
 They can seek justice from only one source: God, embodied in the story as the source of Solomon's wisdom.